The Other Wine Excellences: The D.O.C.G. and D.O.C. Red Wines of Asti

 The scent is ethereal, vinous, persistent, with notes of cherry, plum and berries that can evolve into more or less balsamic, spicy or floral notes.
 The aging in wood also brings hints of cinnamon, cocoa and licorice.

 The taste on the palate is full, dry, harmonious, full-bodied, with a wealth of sweet and velvety tannins.
-At the table, it is recommended in combination with traditional Piedmontese dishes or with braised red meats.

 Minimum alcoholic strength: 13.0% vol.